-The family science degree curriculum is approved by the National Council on Family Relations (NCFR), meaning that students graduate as Certified Family Life Educators (CFLE) without having to take the CFLE exam or complete extra coursework.
-This professional credential is recognized throughout the U.S. and provides an advantage when seeking jobs related to family life education fields.
+The family science degree curriculum is approved by the National Council on Family Relations (NCFR), meaning that graduates are eligible for professional certification as Certified Family Life Educators (CFLE) without having to take the CFLE exam or complete extra coursework.
+This professional credential is recognized throughout the U.S. and Canada and provides an advantage when seeking jobs in family life education and related fields.

 All courses in the family science degree program are also offered 100% online, which allows our students optimal flexibility in where, when, and how they study.
 Instead of the traditional 15-week courses held on campus, online courses are offered in 7-week sessions during the fall and spring semesters and a 6-week session in the summer, allowing you to earn your degree even faster.